khanhmuy/hackintosh-inspiron-3458/README.md

 ### Issues
 - ~~Sleep doesn't work.~~ HOLY FUCK SLEEPS WORKS NOW.
 WEBCAM WORKS AS WELL.
 Thanks to [NLTD2010](https://github.com/NLTD2010) for letting me know how to fix it and ~~fucking up my efi without letting me back the thing up~~
 - Audio over HDMI doesn't work (~~will try to fix~~ nah too lazy sorry)
-- Brightness controls *do* work, but you have to use ~~Fn+S~~ F11 and ~~Fn+B~~ F12.
+- Brightness controls *do* work, but you have to use `Fn+S` and `Fn+B`.
+Fix it yourself if you're bothered.
 - Most of the kexts and OC itself are `DEBUG` versions, which may increase boot times.
 Replace them if you're bothered (not needed in 0.7.7).
-- The right trackpad button doesn't work (although who tf cares when you've got basically perfect gesture support).
-- The card reader doesn't work (although mine is probably dead cuz it doesn't work in Windows either :skull:
+- The card reader doesn't work (although mine is probably dead cuz it doesn't work in Windows either :skull:)
 ### Notes
 - Don't use case-sensitive APFS if you want to use Steam or Adobe tools.
 - After installation, open System Preferences and go to Displays -> Color, uncheck `Show profiles for this display only`, then select `Generic RGB Profile`, this will make your colors look right (definitely not calibrated or anything but yeah, not an oversaturated mess)